isabella232/rtos-docs-pr.tr-tr/rtos-docs/netx/chapter4.md

 ## <a name="nx_udp_packet_info_extract"></a>nx_udp_packet_info_extract

-UDP paketindeki ağ parametrelerini Ayıkla
+UDP paketinden ağ parametrelerini ayıklama

 ### <a name="prototype"></a>Prototype